Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought: Method

 Practically, we generate the next token by combining $\operatorname{logits}_\theta(y_i|\bm{y}_{<i},x,q)$ and $\operatorname{logits}_\theta(y_i|\bm{y}_{<i},r,q)$:

 Eqs.~(\ref{eq:red_prob})~and~(\ref{eq:red_logits}) are derived from Eq.~(\ref{eq:red}) by

 Thus, we can implement RED by computing the weighted sum of the log-softmax logits as the new logits for the next token prediction.
+To avoid the latency overhead, we simultaneously compute $\operatorname{logits}_\theta(y|\bm{y},x,q)$ and $\operatorname{logits}_\theta(y|\bm{y},r,q)$ by batch parallel inference.
 We show the overall procedures of RED in Algorithm~\ref{alg:red}.